 This is an excellent example of seeing solutions rather than problems - my Pussy Willow was not only useful, rather than a pest, in this setting, but a constant source of joy to many, especially European exiles like myself.

 I finally removed the tree during the summer of 2004/5, when it became apparent that it's demands for water could not be met without irrigation.
-It has been replaced by a drought-resistant Wattle.

-Since my second Banana Passionfruit 'went to God', I decided to grow a Black Passionfruit on the front fence, where Some heavy pruning had opened up a sunny spot, (Passionfruit love morning sunshine! and I grew the vine from seed).
+Since my second Banana Passionfruit 'went to God', I decided to grow a Black Passionfruit on the front fence, where some heavy pruning had opened up a sunny spot, (Passionfruit love morning sunshine! and I grew the vine from seed).

 Black Passionfruit are usually sold grafted onto blue passion fruit stock, which suckers prolifically, and if the graft dies or is accidentally cut off, very aggressive measures are required to get rid of it.
 Grafted vines are also more susceptible to a virus which makes the fruit woody.
 Black passionfruit seedlings are less prone to this virus attack, and easy to control, but they live only for 7 - 9 years.